tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/水印配置_intl_en.md

-The watermark feature is disabled by default for LVB push.
+The watermark feature is disabled by default for CSS push.
 This document describes how to bind/unbind a push domain name to/from a watermark template to enable/disable the watermark feature.

 ## Notes
 - The template configuration will take effect in about 5–10 minutes.